opennode/waldur-core/docs/guide/structure.rst

 Customers, Projects, Services, Resources and Users
 --------------------------------------------------

-NodeConductor is a service for sharing resources across projects.
+Waldur is a service for sharing resources across projects.
 It is based on the delegation model where a customer can allocate certain users to perform technical or non-technical actions in the projects.

 Glossary